-Regular pest control of home, offices, factories and warehouses is therefore a necessity rather than luxury.
+Regular pest control after monsoon season is a necessity rather than a luxury for your home, offices, factories and warehouses.
 And pest control is a must after monsoon season for several reasons.
 Let’s start by understanding a little about Indian monsoons and other factors.

 India & Monsoons: An Overview